phoenixframework/phoenix_live_view/guides/client/js-interop.md

   - `"patch"` - the event was triggered by a patch
   - `"initial"` - the event was triggered by initial page load
   - `"element"` - the event was triggered by a `phx-` bound element, such as `phx-click`
+  - `"error"` - the event was triggered by an error, such as a view crash or socket disconnection

 For all kinds of page loading events, all but `"element"` will receive an additional `to` key in the info metadata pointing to the href associated with the page load.